wissamfa/SOEN341_Project/README.md

 - Creating Account (either private or public)
 - Follow other accounts and perimt them to follow me
-- share a picture or a video on my account
+- Share a picture or a video on my account

 Add-on Features ( ideas in progress ):